IMPACT BY DESIGN

 Unlike typical competitions, which stop at polished slides or demos, Impact by Design pushes students further: toward empathy, usefulness, durability, and actual deployment.
 This is where education, engineering, and social purpose meet.

-The programme is intentionally designed as a two-phase pathway that accommodates schools at different readiness levels.
+The programme is designed as a two-phase pathway that meets schools where they are.
 Teams may join Phase 1 on its own, or progress through Phase 2 to bring their ideas to full deployment.

 Phase 2 supports teams in transitioning early concepts into durable, public-ready builds.
 With support from maker educators and fabrication partners, students refine, test, and strengthen their designs to be safe, reliable, and functional in real community settings.